-Hermes is built for applications, where trust lies only on client.
-Servers and infrastructures are merely a storage + transmission environment for sensitive data.
+Hermes is built for applications where only the client is a trusted entity.
+Servers and infrastructures provide merely the storage and transmission environment for sensitive data.

-Hermes does not enforce any data structure design for you.
+Hermes does not impose any data structure design.
 List of files, cells in database, structured objects, documents – Hermes works for them all.

-Pure C code with growing number of interface libraries for most languages and architectures.
+Pure C code with a growing number of interface libraries for the most popular languages and architectures.
 No dependencies apart from Themis.